ZapperBox Multi Room DVR and Gateway

 Introduction

-We launched the ZapperBox M1 in July 2022, in August 2023 we started adding support for DVR, and in October 2023 for DRM.
-Now starting in June 2024, we will start rolling out multi-room DVR and gateway features.
+We launched the ZapperBox M1 in July 2022.
+In August 2023, we added support for DVR, and in October 2023, for DRM.
+In November 2024, we added support for multi-room DVR.
+We continue to enhance the multi-room and DVR capabilities of our products.

 Why is this important?

-As long-time antenna users know, the antenna can never be located where your TV is.
+As long-time antenna users know, the antenna cannot always be located near the TV.
 Multi-room DVR lets you locate your main ZapperBox where you have the best antenna signal and watch TV from another room.

 What is unique about the ZapperBox approach?

-When we started designing ZapperBox we built in support for IP controls and distributed tuners.
-This means that multiple ZapperBox devices can see and use each other's storage and tuners over the home network.
+When we started designing ZapperBox, we built in support for IP controls and distributed tuners.
+This means that multiple ZapperBox devices can use each other's storage and tuners over the home network.

-Customers have been asking us for quad tuner devices.
-Using our distributed architecture, you can have as many tuners as you want and each tuner gives you an extra HDMI output to take advantage of 4K, HDR and Dolby Atmos.
+We started taking pre-orders for our quad-tuner model in August 2025 and plan to ship it in early 2026.
+However, using our distributed architecture, you can have as many tuners as you want, and each device gives you an extra HDMI output to take advantage of 4K, HDR, and Dolby Atmos.
 We do not transcode the video or audio when we transport content over the home network.
-This means that you see the original and highest quality video without any down resolution of video or Dolby audio to PCM stereo transcoding.
-You wanted quad tuners, now you can have single, dual, triple, quad, penta, hex, etc. As many tuners as you want.
+This means that you see the original and highest quality video without any down resolution or transcoding of video or Dolby audio to PCM stereo.
+You can design your own home-DVR system with as many tuners as you want.

 DVR client box or smart TV app?